-- the constitutional documents of the company; - the statutory registers (register of directors and officers, register of members, register of mortgages and charges and, if applicable, the beneficial ownership register); and - all material contracts and licences.
+- the constitutional documents of the company; - the statutory registers (register of directors and officers, register of members, register of mortgages and charges and, if applicable, the beneficial ownership register); and - · all material contracts and licences.

 A search of the court registers in the Cayman Islands may also be performed and will disclose any Originating Process pending before the Grand Court of the Cayman Islands in which the target is identified as a defendant or respondent.
-The scope of due diligence has not been impacted by the COVID-19 pandemic.